More about: Day Trips to Alpujarra from Granada

 A guided tour departs from the heart of Granada to take travellers through the stunning unspoilt landscapes and traditional villages of southern Spain.

 You will have the opportunity to explore beautiful trails aboard a private transport that leaves the city early in the morning.
-In the south of the province of Granada you can explore the most emblematic villages of the Alpujarra area.
+In the south of the province of Granada you will be able to explore the most emblematic villages of the whole area belonging to the Alpujarra of Granada.

-Once at your destination you'll have time to wander around on your own, admire the vernacular architecture, learn about the craftsmanship and, of course, sample the delicious food.
+Once at your destination you will have time to wander around on your own, admire the vernacular architecture, learn about the craftsmanship and, of course, sample the delicious food.

-Recommended if... you are visiting Granada for at least three days or more, and want to spend a day exploring a different side of Spain.
-This product offers you all the facilities including transport and a personalised guide throughout the excursion.
+Recommended if... you are visiting Granada for at least three days or more, and you want to take advantage of a day to discover a different Spain.
+This product offers you all the facilities including transport and personalised guide during the whole excursion.

-Granada, as you would expect, is one of the most touristic cities in Spain, which is why there are so many local companies and operators offering this and other services to the thousands of visitors who flock to the city each season.
+Granada, as you would expect, is one of the most touristic cities in Spain, which is why there are so many local companies and operators offering this and other services to the thousands of visitors that visit each season.

-My advice is to take advantage of the facilities that the internet has to offer and use the free services of online search engines.
-This way you can get the best providers, compare offers and read reviews before you pay a single euro.
+My advice is to take advantage of the internet and use the free services of online search engines.
+This way you can get the best suppliers, compare offers and read reviews before you pay a single euro.

-2. Duration of the excursions to the Alpujarra from Granada
+Duration of excursions to the Alpujarra from Granada

 Due to the distance between the two destinations, excursions to the Alpujarra from Granada usually take between 8 and 10 hours.